Gnome et Rhône: Gnome

 All of the Gnomes were known for their unique solutions to getting fuel to the top of the piston without using piping.
 Early models used two valves, one in the cylinder head and a second embedded in the piston itself, counterweighted to open at the end of the stroke.
 Without any springs or pushrods, the valve would pop open on the downstroke, allowing fuel to be drawn into the cylinder from the crankcase area.
-Unfortunately it was also very difficult to service, requiring the cylinder to be disassembled.
-In order to improve reliability and maintenance, later models used the Monosoupape (single-valve) system instead, using a single exhaust valve at the top of the cylinder and using a series of ports to allow the fuel mixture into the top of the cylinder when the piston had moved down in the cylinder past the ports.
+Unfortunately this design was very difficult to service, requiring the cylinder to be disassembled.
+To improve reliability and maintenance, later models used the Monosoupape (single-valve) system instead, using a single exhaust valve at the top of the cylinder and using a series of ports to allow the fuel mixture into the top of the cylinder when the piston had moved down in the cylinder past the ports.

 The basic Gnome design was then delivered in a series of larger engines.
 The Gnome Lambda of 1911 was a larger 80 hp (60 kW) version of the Omega, followed by the 9-cylinder 100 hp (75 kW) Gnome Delta in 1914 (also called the Gnome Monosoupape as it used that type of engine design for the first time).
 Gnome also tried a 14-cylinder two-row version, the Double Lambda of 160 hp (120 kW), but this saw little use, even though it was copied by Oberursel as the U.III in Germany, and used in a few early Fokker fighter designs without success.
 To deliver more power with the advent of high-power inline engines late in the war, a completely new nine-cylinder Monosoupape design was delivered in 1918 as the Type-N, delivering 160 hp.
 This design saw use on the little-known but excellent Nieuport 28.